astrumevorsor/RLDeepDive/WeatherConspiracy.md

 - If your simulation shows an unexpected run of sunny days, argue how this could be the secret society's attempt to lull the town into a false sense of security before unleashing a week-long rain fest.

 **Note:** Remember to present your findings with enough humor and skepticism to keep the SWAC members intrigued but not alarmed.
 After all, no one wants to start a panic over a potentially weather-controlling cat.

----

-This problem humorously frames the Markov chain's behavior in a way that could be both entertaining and illustrative of the model's predictions.